Aimee Semple McPherson: Problems with the Temple

 McPherson reassigned staff in an effort to address the Temple's financial difficulties.
 This worsened tensions among staff members.
 Rumors circulated that charismatic evangelist Rheba Crawford Splivalo, who had been working with McPherson for years, planned to take the Temple from her.
 McPherson asked Splivalo to "leave town".
 In the course of the staff controversy, McPherson's lawyer issued a strongly worded press release that upset Roberta Star Semple, McPherson's daughter, and led her to initiate a $150,000 slander lawsuit against him.
 Splivalo also sued McPherson for $1,080,000 because of alleged statements calling her a Jezebel and a Judas.

-The two lawsuits filed by Semple and Splivalo were unrelated, but McPherson saw both as part of the Temple takeover plot.
-McPherson's mother sided with Roberta Semple, making unflattering statements about McPherson to the press.
+Semple's and Splivalo's lawsuits were unrelated, but McPherson saw both as part of the Temple takeover plot.
+Her mother sided with Roberta Semple, making unflattering statements about McPherson to the press.
 McPherson's defense in a public trial was dramatic and theatrical; she testified tearfully about how her daughter conspired against her.
 Her daughter's lawyer, meanwhile, mocked McPherson by imitating her mannerisms.
 The trial estranged McPherson from her daughter.
-The judge ruled for Semple, giving a $2,000 judgment in her favor.
-Semple then moved to New York.
+The judge ruled for Semple, giving a $2,000 judgment in her favor, and she later relocated to New York.
 Splivalo and the Temple settled their suit out of court for the "cause of religion and the good of the community."